 Alcohol and drug use — glamorized vs cautionary portrayal, addiction themes.

-Presence and centrality of LGBTQIA+ characters, relationships, and identity themes.
+Presence and centrality of LGBTQ+ characters, relationships, and identity themes.

 Overt religiosity, clergy/rituals, conversion themes, devotional framing.